farm-ng/amiga-dev-kit/examples/cansniffer/README.md

 The example is inspired by the
 [cansniffer command line tool from can-utils](https://manpages.debian.org/testing/can-utils/cansniffer.1.en.html).

-You should read through the [hello MainLoop](/examples/hello_main_loop/README.md) example before this.
+You should read through the [hello MainLoop](/examples/hello_main_loop/README.md) example first, as some required concepts are explained there.

-Last Update: 2022-08-26

 ## Parts required: